AdityaVashista30/BakingApp-master/README.md

 ## Project Overview
-an app to view video recipes.
-You will handle media loading, verify your user interfaces with UI tests, and integrate third party libraries.
-You'll also provide a complete user experience with a home screen widget.
+An app to view video recipes.
+It will handle media loading, verify user interfaces with UI tests, and integrate third party libraries.
+It will also provide a complete user experience with a home screen widget.
 This will involve finding and handling error cases, adding accessibility features, allowing for localization, adding a widget.

-## Why this Project?
-As a working Android developer, you often have to create and implement apps where you are responsible for designing and planning the steps you need to take to create a production-ready app.
-Unlike Popular Movies where we gave you an implementation guide, it will be up to you to figure things out for the Baking App.

 ### General App Usage
 -    App should display recipes from provided network resource.